sven-hash/docs/versioned_docs/version-stable/tutorials/nym-simple-websocket-tutorial.md

 Continue to then do the following:

-1. Open up a second terminal on your screen, working in the 'Service Provider' folder you created (or by `cd`'ing to the directory), type and enter:
+1. Open up a second terminal on your screen, working in the 'Service Provider' directory you created (or by `cd`'ing to the directory), type and enter:

     ```
     npm init